Your essential guide to London

 Do your research!

 London is a big city, home to 32 boroughs.
 It can often be worth looking for cheaper accommodation with good transport links - as opposed to a central location which tends to be more expensive.
+You'll definitely find people who can help on our language exchange!

 We suggest doing some research and looking for reviews written by residents in different areas.
 You might find that you'll want to live a bit further out from the city to avoid the rush, or, you might want to be right in the midst of it.
 If you're not sure who to ask, don't hesitate to ask your language exchange connections on Studenz for some advice.